fortio/proxy/README.md

 sudo setcap CAP_NET_BIND_SERVICE=+eip $(which proxy)
 ```

+If you don't need or want the tailscale support, add `-tags no_tailscale` for a much smaller binary.

 You can also download one of the many binary [releases](https://github.com/fortio/proxy/releases)

 We publish a multi architecture docker image (linux/amd64, linux/arm64) `docker run fortio/proxy`